Bruce Jarchow

 Bruce Jarchow (born May 19, 1948) is an American film, television and stage actor.
 He began his career in Chicago as a member of The Second City Mainstage.
 He received the 1981 Joseph Jefferson Award for Actor in a Revue for "Well, I'm Off to the Thirty Years' War".
 His notable roles include Lyle Ferguson in the film Ghost, Dr. Mascelli in Outbreak, and Principal Scampi in the television series Weird Science.

-His television appearances include recurring roles in Seinfeld, Parks and Recreation, Desperate Housewives, Work in Progress (TV series), ER (TV series), Honey, I Shrunk the Kids: The TV Show, The Norm Show, What About Joan and According to Jim.
+His television appearances include recurring roles in Seinfeld, Parks and Recreation, Desperate Housewives, Work in Progress, ER, Honey, I Shrunk the Kids: The TV Show, The Norm Show, What About Joan and According to Jim.